-- 6. An application under paragraph 5(5) shall be supported by an affidavit which shall- - (a) state, where applicable, the grounds for believing that an external forfeiture order may be made in the proceedings instituted or to be instituted in the designated country concerned; - (b) to the best of the deponent's ability, give particulars of the property in respect of which the order is sought and specify the person or persons holding such property; - (c) in a case to which paragraph 5(3) applies, indicate when it is intended that proceedings should be instituted in the designated country concerned, and the affidavit may, unless the court otherwise directs, contain statements of information or belief with the sources and grounds thereof.
+- 6. An application under Article 5(5) of this Order shall be supported by an affidavit which shall- - (a) state, where applicable, the grounds for believing that an external forfeiture order may be made in the proceedings instituted or to be instituted in the designated country concerned; - (b) to the best of the deponent's ability, give particulars of the property in respect of which the order is sought and specify the person or persons holding such property;

+(c) in a case to which Article 5(3) of this Order applies, indicate when it is intended that proceedings should be instituted in the designated country concerned, and the affidavit may, unless the court otherwise directs, contain statements of information or belief with the sources and grounds thereof.